 The Port of Baltimore serves as a magnet for intermodal cargo as the closest East Coast port to America's industrial center.
 CSX Intermodal and Norfolk Southern both maintain intermodal facilities that connect Baltimore with key U.S. markets.
 Every Port of Baltimore marine terminal is within one traffic light of an interchange connecting to I-95 and I-70, the north-south and east-west cargo throughways to the important Midwest and East Coast consumer markets.

 Baltimore/Washington International Thurgood Marshall Airport – BWI Airport is located approximately ten miles from downtown Baltimore and 30 miles north of Washington, D.C.
-22.5 million commercial passengers flew through the airport in 2013, the second busiest year ever, while international passenger traffic grew 20 percent.
-Southwest Airlines currently handles more than half of the passengers in and out of BWI.
-Nonstop service is offered to 63 U.S. destinations and eight international destinations.
+22.3 million commercial passengers flew through the airport in 2014, more than either Dulles or Washington National, while international passenger traffic grew 5.7 percent.
+Southwest Airlines currently handles more than 70 percent of the passengers in and out of BWI.
+Nonstop service is offered to 63 U.S. destinations and 13 international destinations.

 Travel from BWI to other East Coast locations is facilitated by Amtrak passenger rail and MARC commuter rail at the BWI rail station, light rail directly from the airport to Baltimore, and an interstate highway link connecting the airport to I-95.